 Water proof hubs are required on the top entry of the gutter.

 Gutters shall be installed within 12" of the meter-cans.

-Gutter and meter sockets shall be grounded with a minimum #6 copper ground wire attached to the ground rod with an approved ground clamp.
+Gutter and meter cans shall be grounded with a minimum #6 copper ground wire attached to the ground rod with an approved ground clamp.

 Gutter must have a 3/8" factory or field installed weatherproof locking hasp that will accept a BTU lock.
-One (1) locking hasp is required every 3'on the gutter.

 DRILLING THE GUTTER AS A MEANS TO INSTALL A LOCK IS NOT ACCEPTABLE.